jcgras/adventureTravel/docs/project-structure/index.md

 ## Application modules

 > A structure must be simple enough for new team members to quickly get on board and immerse themselves into the project.
+{: .text-grey-dk-000 }

 React’s ecosystem offers users complete control over everything, without being tied to any particular way of doing things.
 However, whenever we work on a React project it is necessary to use some kind of consensus to organize the source code.
 With this in mind, we believe that the ideal React project structure is the one that allows you to move around your code with the least amount of effort.
 Following this principle, **Adventure Travel** is made up of a simple project structure that allows you to easily scalate, adapt, reuse and create React Native components.
 In any case, you are welcome to adjust it for your own use case.

 React Native uses the JavaScript language to generate from the source code to iOS and Android platforms.
-We start from the JavaScript source code located in the `/src` folder of the project, inside this folder all the modules of the application will be organized.
+We start from the JavaScript source code located in the **/src** folder of the project, inside this folder all the modules of the application will be organized.

 ![Image](/images/modules.png)

 Folder | Description
 ---------|----------
  _common_ | It contains the common elements such as global styles, colors, utils, etc.
- _components_ | components
+ _components_ | Here we place the application components and their related styles.
  _images_ | It contains the static images used in the project such as illustrations, logos, etc.
  _navigation_ | navigation
  _redux_ | redux
- _screens_ | screens
+ _screens_ | It contains the components relating to the application screens and their related styles.

 You have probably noticed that in each of these folders the files `index.js` and `package.json` are included.
 Both files are used to export and define the module with global access within the project.